 Disclaimer: This post contains some affiliate links.
 If you click through and make a purchase, it won't cost you any extra, the small commission we may earn will help support the FeetDoTravel community.

 Book your Penang, Malaysia, weekend break or any holiday hotel through our website.
-We always use and recommend Booking.com, and are proud to have a partnership with them.
-Click on the icon and search as normal.
+We always use and recommend Booking.com, visit our Hotel Booking Page and search as normal.

 - The official currency is Malaysian Ringgit, £1 = RM5.54

 - Malay is the official language but English is widely spoken

 - A 90 day Visa is given upon arrival to most Countries but check with your Government website before departure

 Penang is actually made up of mainland Penang and Penang Island, George Town where we visited is Penang Island.

 By air: You can fly directly to Penang mainland either with Malaysian Airlines, Air Asia or Firefly

 By train: KTMP is the national train company with daily routes from Kuala Lumpur to Butterworth on the mainland